Fast and Credible Likelihood-Free Cosmology with Truncated Marginal Neural Ratio Estimation: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work we have illustrated how a novel technique in simulation-based inference (\SBI) called Truncated Marginal Neural Ratio Estimation (\TMNRE, as implemented in the open-source code \swyft\footnote{ \href{https://github.com/undark-lab/swyft}{https://github.com/undark-lab/swyft}}) can be used to improve cosmological parameter inference.
 In particular, we have argued that \TMNRE\ has several advantages over conventional sampling-based approaches such as \MCMC, including: \begin{itemize} \item {\bf Efficiency.} \TMNRE\ generically requires significantly fewer simulator calls than traditional sampling-based methods simply because it targets the 1- and 2-dimensional marginal posteriors rather than the full joint posterior.
-In addition, one can alter the priors, the observables, or the inference network without having to re-run the simulator from scratch; in Sec.\ \ref{sec:CMB+BAO}, we illustrated that adding BAO data to the network that was generated using data from a Planck-like simulator required {\emph{zero}} additional calls to the simulator. \item {\bf Scalability.} Nuisance parameters are commonplace in cosmology, and tend to significantly impede the convergence timescale of \MCMC. \TMNRE, however, performs equivalently well regardless of the number of nuisance parameters introduced; that is to say, parameters ``ignored'' by the network do not increase the number of simulator calls required for accurate and converged posteriors.
+In addition, one can alter the priors, the observables, or the inference network without having to re-run the simulator from scratch; in Sec.\ \ref{sec:CMB+BAO}, we illustrated that adding BAO data to the network that was generated using data from a Planck-like simulator required {\emph{zero}} additional calls to the simulator. \item {\bf Scalability.} Nuisance parameters are commonplace in cosmology, and tend to significantly impede the convergence timescale of \MCMC. \TMNRE{ is designed in part to soften this scaling with respect to the number of} nuisance parameters introduced; {we present here several examples where parameters} ``ignored'' by the network do not increase the number of simulator calls required for accurate and converged posteriors.
 This is one of the major advantages offered by \TMNRE\ over other \SBI\ approaches. \item {\bf Trustability.} One the most attractive features of \TMNRE\ is that the reliability of the network can be directly tested via local amortization, which effectively amounts to a rigorous check of the coverage of the Bayesian credible interval.
 This type of test is crucial for establishing that \TMNRE\ is trustable, offering a major advantage over \MCMC\ and some other forms of \SBI. \end{itemize}